felipegb94/RapidPT/README.md

   </tr>
 </table>

 **3. Hardware Independent:** It has been shown that with powerful enough hardware (highend GPUs or a cluster) and an efficient implementation, the permutation testing procedure can be spedup by orders of magnitude.
-These implementations highly rely on expensive hardware.
-RapidPT, however, takes advantage of the structure of the problem to speedup the algorithm, allowing it to be efficient even in regular laptops.
-The toolbox is able to leverage multi-core environments when available.
+These implementations  rely on expensive hardware.
+RapidPT, however, takes advantage of the structure of the problem to speedup the algorithm, allowing it to be efficient even in regular workstations.
+Furthermore, the toolbox is able to leverage multi-core environments when available.

 A thorough analysis of the scenarios were RapidPT performs best is done in the two [reference papers](#references).